 Automate invoicing and payment: Accounts receivable (AR) automation vendors can help businesses deliver their bills electronically and receive electronic payments.
 Electronic invoices aren’t slowed by transit times the way that paper bills are and, because the invoices are already digitized, they can be entered into the buyer’s ERP system nearly instantly.
 Payment process automation can help encourage buyers to pay with faster electronic payments and can speed the cash application process.

 Improve collections activities: Companies can use best practices in combination with automation solutions to collect their coming due or delinquent receivables more quickly.
 Collection automation tools can generate automatic “payment coming due” reminder emails that help prevent accounts from becoming delinquent.
 Collections automation software can also help optimize the daily tasks of collectors and give managers greater insight into the process.

-To learn how accounts receivable automation from Billtrust can improve your cash management, connect with [email protected].
+To learn how accounts receivable (AR) automation from Billtrust can improve and support your business cash management, connect with [email protected].